FedericaBucchieri/Amato_Bucchieri_Videoh/README.md

 ## Installation

-The application uses a vlcj library to play videos.
+The application uses a [vlcj library](https://capricasoftware.co.uk/projects/vlcj-3/tutorials/installation) to play videos.
 This requires that the application [VLC](https://www.videolan.org/vlc/index.it.html) is installed on the same machine where Videoh is launched.
+Vlcj library and all its dependency may not be included in the project.
+There's a zip file (downloaded from the official website of Vlcj) in this directory containing all the dependency that should be installed if missing: vlcj-3.12.1.jar, jna-platform-5.2.0.jar, jna-5.2.0.jar and slf4j-api-1.7.25.jar.
 Make sure to install it, otherwise no video will play.
 Note that vlcj may prompt a few errors in the console tab while rendering the videos: just ignore them since they're related to the mismatch between the settings we're giving to the video and the actual video characteristics (i.e. codec, resolution or dimension of the video).

 ## Usage
 ### Preparation - Professor side